-Diesels make up a large share of the passenger car market in the EU; in 2015, 52% of all newly registered cars were powered by diesel engines.
-As ever, there is significant variation among Member States.
-Belgium, France, and Spain have diesel take-up rates close to 60%, while in the Netherlands the rate is much lower, 29% (Fig. 4-1).
+Diesels make up a large share of the passenger car market in the EU; in 2016, 49 % of all newly registered cars were powered by diesel engines.
+This is a decrease from the previous year and significantly less than in 2011–2012, when 55 % of new cars were still powered by diesel.
+For example, in France, where the diesel market share used to be significantly higher than the EU average, it dropped from a maximum of 77 % to 52 % by 2016 (Fig. 4-1).
 Diesel tends to be the preferred fuel for larger segments, while for mini/ small and sport vehicles gasoline dominates (Fig. 4-9).

 One striking feature of the European vehicle market over the last decade is the sharp increase in market share of passenger cars using gasoline direct injection (GDI) to obtain greater efficiency and lower CO2 emissions.
-Overall market share of GDI vehicles increased sharply beginning in 2008, and is estimated at around 38% in 2015.
-Especially for the premium brands, GDI engines account for the majority of all gasoline vehicle sales in that time frame.
+Overall market share of GDI vehicles increased sharply beginning in 2008, and is estimated at around 43 % in 2016.
+Especially for the premium brands, GDI engines account for the majority of all gasoline vehicle sales in that timeframe.
 For an accurate comparison of the data, it should be noted that many of the early GDI vehicles limited operation to homogeneous charge only, whereas more complex designs introduced later also allow for stratified charge, with greater efficiency and more CO2 reduction benefit (Fig. 4-14).